Planck 2015 results. XXIV. Cosmology from Sunyaev-Zeldovich cluster counts: Cosmological constraints 2015

 \subsubsection{Dark energy}

+Constraints on dark energy and modified gravity based on \Planck\ CMB and external data sets are studied in detail in~\cite{planck2014-a16}.
 In Fig.~\ref{fig:psz2_w} we examine constraints on a constant dark energy equation-of-state parameter, $w$.
-Analysis of the primary CMB alone results in highly degenerate grey contours.
-The degeneracy is broken by adding constraints such as BAO (blue contours) or supernovae distances (light blue contours), both picking values around $w=-1$.
+Analysis of the primary CMB alone results in the highly degenerate grey contours.
+The degeneracy is broken by adding constraints such as BAO (blue contours) or supernovae distances (rose-colored contours), both picking values around $w=-1$.
 The SZ counts (two-dimensional likelihood with CCCP prior) only marginally break the degeneracy when combined with the CMB, but when combined with BAO they do yield interesting constraints (green contours) that are consistent with the independent constraints from the primary CMB combined with supernovae.
-We obtain $\Omega_m= 0.313 \pm 0.025 $ and $w= -1.00 \pm 0.18 $ for SZ+BAO, and $\Omega_m= 0.306 \pm 0.013 $ and $w= -1.10 \pm 0.06 $ for CMB+BAO.
+We obtain $\OmM= 0.314 \pm 0.026 $ and $w= -1.01 \pm 0.18 $ for SZ+BAO, $\OmM= 0.306 \pm 0.013 $ and $w= -1.10 \pm 0.06 $ for CMB+BAO, and $\OmM= 0.306 \pm 0.015 $ and $w= -1.10 \pm 0.05 $ for CMB+JLA.

 An important, well-motivated extension to the base $\Lambda$CDM model that clusters can help constrain is a non-minimal sum of neutrino masses, $\sum m_\nu > 0.06$\, eV.
-Given the primary CMB anisotropies, the amplitude of the density perturbations today, characterized by the equivalent linear theory extrapolation, $\sigma_8$, is model dependent; it is a derived parameter depending, for example, on the composition of the matter content of the universe.
+Given the primary CMB anisotropies, the amplitude of the density perturbations today, characterized by the equivalent linear theory extrapolation, $\sigma_8$, is model dependent; it is a derived parameter, depending, for example, on the composition of the matter content of the Universe.
 Cluster abundance, on the other hand, provides a direct measurement of $\sigma_8$ at low redshifts, and comparison to the value derived from the CMB tests the adopted cosmological model.

 By free-streaming, neutrinos damp the growth of matter perturbations.
 Our discussion thus far has assumed the minimum mass for the three known neutrino species.
 Increasing their mass, $\sum m_\nu > 0.06$\, eV, lowers $\sigma_8$ because the neutrinos have larger gravitational influence on the total matter perturbations.
 This goes in the direction of reconciling tension --- the strength of which depends on the mass bias --- between the cluster and primary CMB constraints.
 Cluster abundance, or any measure of $\sigma_8$ at low redshift, is therefore an important cosmological constraint to be combined with those from the primary CMB.